New! Transflo Mobile+ 7.1 Release Notes

 -

+As a fleet manager, you will receive an initial e-mail notification about your migration timeline from Transflo.
 By the end of your fleet-specific cut-over period (late 2025 or early 2026), your drivers will now be using the new Transflo Load Workflows 2.0 features on their Mobile+ app to manage all the required and optional steps to deliver their loads or run less-than-load (LTL) routes, submit load documents, and complete any other assigned steps.

 -